frconil/jekyll/_posts/2013-10-23-recovering-client-cert.md

 ---
-title: How to recover a client cert from chrome
+title: Recover a client cert from chrome
 tags: SSL chrome Linux
 layout: post
 summary: Sometimes after migrating workstations, I realised I forgot to take care of one of my certs.
 A client cert.
 Now the workstation in question has been dealt with and disposed...